bhsd-harry/codemirror-mediawiki/mw/README.md

 **param**: `HTMLTextAreaElement` the textarea element to be replaced by CodeMirror
 **param**: `string` the language mode to be used, default as plain text
 **param**: `number` the namespace id associated with the content, default as the current namespace
-Replace the textarea with CodeMirror editor.
+Replace the textarea with a CodeMirror or Monaco editor.

 ```js
 CodeMirror6.fromTextArea(textarea, 'mediawiki');